jms290/NMT/README.md

 This README file provides an overview of the NMT MRI volume and its associated volume and surface files.
 Sample commands for visualizing the surfaces are listed as well, using [SUMA](https://afni.nimh.nih.gov/afni/suma) from the [AFNI](https://afni.nimh.nih.gov) software suite.

+## Citation

+If you use this repository, please cite the paper below:

+Seidlitz, J., Sponheim, C., Glen, D., Ye, F.Q., Saleem, K.S., Leopold, D.A., Ungerleider, L., Messinger, A. A population MRI brain template and analysis tools for the macaque. bioRxiv doi: 10.1101/105874

 ## Download

 To download from the terminal, navigate to the directory where you want to store the NMT repository.
 Then, copy and paste this command: